Jray810/CS4400_Team77/Phase 4/readme.md

 # Running instructions

+Open up your MySQL Workbench and start a SQL server.

 If you have everything installed properly, you should be able to run it just by doing:
 ```python3 travelReservationService.py```